The rigorous, multi-stage process is as follows:

 - Individuals: activists, academics/scholars/researchers, media professionals, writers, artists, singers/music composers, policymakers, political leaders, entrepreneurs and community leaders.

 - Organizations: governmental or non-governmental, or community-based organizations.

 - Movements for social justice: Movements dedicated to strengthening democracy and civil rights, particularly for historically marginalized groups.

-- The Award will be open to all irrespective of caste, ethnicity, class, religion, age, sex, sexual orientation, or nationality.
-However, in the early years of the award, preference will be given to women and young persons (below 40 years) from the Dalit community of Nepal.
+The Award will be open to all irrespective of caste, ethnicity, class, religion, age, sex, sexual orientation, or nationality.
+For the first three cycles of the award, preference will be given to women and young persons (below 40 years) from the Dalit community of Nepal.